esearls99/crossword-puzzle-mini/README.txt

 INFO:

 This is a project I worked on last year.
 At the time I was inspired by the New York Times daily miniature crossword app where each day there's a new "dense" miniature crossword.
 They tend to be fairly easy so I figured it might be fun to try to generate them randomly from a wordbank.
-This challenge proved to be far more difficult than I had anticipated, seeing as the time complexity of finding a mini-crossword increases at what I think is an exponential rate for an N x N crossword.
 I tried two approaches to this problem, using a simple brute force algorithm and a depth-first-search algorithm.
 Both are far too slow and can only compute up to a 4x4 crossword, although theoretically, this program could create a 5x5 crossword given enough time.
 I don't think I'm quite done with this project, since I was quite dissatisfied with its speed.
-In the future, I hope to try to implement Donald Knuth's Dancing Links algorithm which might be able to optimize the depth-first search approach.
+In the future, I hope to try to implement another faster algorithm.